 - Nicholas Christakis, Director of the Human Nature Lab, Yale University

-- Christopher Dawes, Assistant Professor of Politics, New York University
+- Christopher Dawes, Associate Professor, Department of Politics, New York University

-- Christopher J. Fariss, Assistant Professor in the Department of Political Science, Penn State University
+- Christopher J. Fariss, Assistant Professor, Department of Political Science, University of Michigan

 - James H. Fowler, Professor of Medical Genetics and Political Science, The University of California, San Diego